wjz224/BuzzMedia/README.md

 1. Go into the thebuzz folder and run "sh deploy.sh"
 2. Go into backend folder and run "mvn package; mvn heroku:deploy"

+## Current Backlog
+Web: Don't refresh after every change.
+Instead update the state

+Admin: Make column label print automatic instead of manually typing with the for loop function and make unit tests test all options.

+Backend: Fix the unit test bug in the backend where it references the 3rd row in the database

+Mobile: automatically update the view after something is liked, Store post data in objects not strings

 ## User Stories